weareoutman/plain-blog/README.md

 And your site has been built.
 Serve the `dist` folder with any static server, such as by running `python3 -m http.server --directory dist`.

-The index page may have only a header and footer by now, try adding some markdown files in `posts`, and run `npm run build` again.
+The index page may have only a header and footer by now, try adding some markdown files in `content`, and run `npm run build` again.

 In most case, you need some custom css, as well as other configs to improve your blog.
 Add a config file named `plain.config.js` in your project root: